robfatland/runawaytrain/README.md

     return { 'statusCode': 200, 'body': ackbody }
 ```

-> NOTE: The objects returned by filter() are of type `boto3.resources.collection.ec2.instancesCollection` (with no len() available).
+> NOTE: Objects returned by filter() are type `boto3.resources.collection.ec2.instancesCollection`.
-The instance id is the useful information; so the code creates a list of ids from the filtered ec2 collection.
+> Conversion to list form makes it easy to count how many. `.id` is a unique string identifier.

 - Click the <Deploy> button to register the new code with the Lambda function